akshephard/Influx_Dataframe_Client/README.md

 This project seeks to make an easy way to write and query an influxDB server where the input and output for writes/queries are
 Pandas DataFrame

 The user must specify a yaml config file in order to instantiate the object.
-An example(local_server.yaml) is included in the repo.
+An [example](https://github.com/akshephard/Influx_Dataframe_Client/blob/master/local_server.yaml) is included in the repo.
 Modify this file to fit your needs.
+It contains the settins required for connecting to a remote database and query and write dataframes.

 A pandas dataframe that contains the following data:
 ```